Playing at Humanity: Roles [Promethean: The Created]

 Breaking point: By your actions, cause your group to reject or shun you as an outsider.

-20 responses to “Playing at Humanity: Roles [Promethean: The Created]”
+20 thoughts on “Playing at Humanity: Roles [Promethean: The Created]”

 So, the reference to breaking points in the archetypes, are these breaking “Integrity” AND causing Disquiet on the same violation?